zhuhaipeng-byte/3D-Reconstruction-of-Urban-Scenes/lab3/README.md

 The code is presented in the Jupyter Notebook **lab3-team7.ipynb**.

 ## Task 1: Fundamental Matrix Estimation
-* Norm
-* Estimate the homography between image pairs (RANSAC, normalized DLT algorithm)

-## Task 2: Application - Image Mosaics
 * Normalized 8-point algorithm
 * Robust normalized 8-point algorithm
 * Epipolar lines

-## Task 3: Application - Photo-sequencing
+## Task 2: Application - Photo-sequencing
 * Estimate the different locations of a dynamic object on a reference image